-- It is the responsibility of persons who make a presentation or speakers who lecture to make such presentations and lectures in an honest and open manner, exercising their best skill and judgment for the benefit of the participants, who, in turn, seek to improve the care given to their patients.
+- It is the responsibility of persons who serve as planners and faculty for accredited education to do so in an honest and open manner, exercising their best skill and judgment, for the benefit of the participants, who, in turn, seek to improve the care given to their patients.

-- It is the responsibility of speakers and presenters to exercise the utmost good faith in all information and presentations touching upon their responsibilities as teachers at CME activities.
-They should not use their positions, or knowledge gained there from, in such a way that a conflict might arise between the interest of quality CME and the interest of the individual.
+- It is the responsibility of planners and faculty to exercise the utmost good faith in their responsibilities regarding CME-granting activities.
+Planners and faculty should not use their positions or influence in such a way that a conflict might arise between their personal interests and the delivery of high quality, unbiased CME.

-- When an unlabeled use of a commercial product, or an investigational use not yet approved for any purpose is discussed during an educational activity, SAGES requires the speaker to disclose that the product is not labeled for the use under discussion or that the product is still investigational.
+- When an unlabeled use of a commercial product, or an investigational use not yet approved by the FDA for that marketing claim, is discussed during a CME-granting educational activity, SAGES requires that the speaker disclose that information.

-- Faculty and speakers should not receive payments from commercial interests to participate in an accredited SAGES activity.
+- Faculty and speakers should not receive payments from commercial interests to participate in CME-granting educational activities.